 Symptothermal Method – Track several of the signs your body gives that let you know when you are fertile.
 This can mean using more than one of these methods at the same time.

-- About 76-88% effective with typical use.
-This means that on average, 12 to 24 out of 100 women using these methods will get pregnant in a year.
+- About 77-98% effective with typical use.
+This means that on average, 2 to 23 out of 100 people using these methods will get pregnant in a year.
 You can improve effectiveness by:

 - It takes more work than other methods.
-You need to look for and record your body’s cues, such as changes in temperature, cervical mucus, and mood.
+You need to look for and record your body’s cues.
+E.g., changes in temperature, cervical mucus, and mood.

-- You need to abstain from sex on fertile days if you want to avoid pregnancy, or use a barrier method like condoms.
+- You need to abstain from sex on fertile days to avoid pregnancy.
+Or, you can use a barrier method like condoms.
 You should plan for at least a week each month when you don’t have sex or use a backup method.

 - It doesn’t work as well if you’ve just stopped using a hormonal method or an IUD.
 It takes a while for your body’s cycles to return to normal.
 Talk to your Family PACT provider to learn more.

-- You and your partner both have to be 100% on board in order to use these methods.
+- You and your partner both must be 100% on board in order to use these methods.
 It takes more cooperation than most other kinds of birth control.

 Family PACT Coverage

 If you are eligible, Family PACT covers Fertility Awareness Methods.
 A provider can talk with you about how to use these methods and help you decide if it’s the best choice for you.
-You can search for a Family PACT provider near you clicking on the “Provider Search” button in the right hand corner of this page.
+Search for a nearby Family PACT provider: click “Find Providers” in the top right-hand corner of this page.